 3. Esther Ellis, Exercise with Your Baby; Eat Right

-4. Physical Activity Birth to 1 Year; Australian Government Department of Health
+4. For infants, toddlers and preschoolers (birth to 5 years); Australian Government Department of Health

 6. Aabha Anekar and Bruno Bordoni, Palmar Grasp Reflex; StatPearls; U.S. National Library of Medicine